 8.5 Attendance at meetings of the Council or Committees and on the business of Nautilus members is important and needs to be treated with the honour it deserves.
 Members of the Council and Committees are expected to attend all meetings and, where this is not possible, absences should be explained to the relevant Chair or the General Secretary in advance.
 Absences should be rare as possible recognising however the nature of the maritime and shipping industries in which members work.

 8.6 In recognition of the importance of these principles any member who fails to live up to these standards would be expected to resign their post.

-9.1 If a paid Official, you will normally be expected to leave a 'decency' gap between serving and taking any remunerated office, or setting up business on your own or with others, in a maritime or fluvial related industry.
+9.1 If a paid member of staff, you will normally be expected to leave a 'decency' gap between serving and taking any remunerated office, or setting up business on your own or with others, in a maritime or fluvial related industry.

 Nautilus International is opposed to any discrimination based particularly on the grounds of the protected characteristics of age, race, gender reassignment, marriage, civil partnership, civil marriage, pregnancy and maternity, sex, disability, sexual orientation and religion or belief and has adopted a statement on equal opportunities to give effect to this commitment.

 Among trade unionists there is a very high degree of appreciation of the need to respect the dignity of every individual.
 So there should always be vigilance to ensure that all participants in Nautilus meetings and events and those receiving services from the Nautilus Welfare Fund feel they are able to work and live in an atmosphere in which they feel comfortable and safe.